chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 computer simply moves when it is its turn.
 The GUI animates the placing and flipping of tiles, so that you can see the moves in action.
 Status messages display the score and remind you whose move it is.

+After you implement a working `OthelloAI_` class, you can choose to play with it or let it play against itself.
+Better yet, you may implement two or more different versions of the `OthelloAI_` classes (say, `OthelloAI_Johnn_Smith01` and `OthelloAI_Johnn_Smith02`.
+All classes must be saved in the `src` folder) and let them play against one another.
+See the [Demo/Tournament Section](#Tournament) for restrictions on the max amount of time you have to choose a move.

 ### Some necessary terminology